-For example, you may feel that it is sinful to have sex outside of a marriage whereas your partner may feel that you can have sex outside of a marriage.
+For example, you may feel that it is sinful to have sex outside of marriage whereas your partner may feel that it is perfectly okay to have sex outside of marriage.
 Who is right?

 Values are what guides us throughout life.